inaos/inac/doc/test.md

 ### Unit testing

 INAC provides a built-in test framework.
-This framework is almost independent from the library itself.
+This framework is almost independent of the library itself.

 #### Features